 In order to make a contribution for this year, you must establish your Solo 401(k) plan by December 31, 2019 and make your employee contribution election by the end of the calendar year.
 Keep that election in your 2019 tax files.
 Unless your business is incorporated, you can make the contribution once you have calculated your net business income for the year, but no later than your tax filing deadline including extensions.
 Employer profit-sharing contributions can also be funded up until your tax return due date, plus extensions.

 As with all qualified retirement plans, there are rules to when you can and must start taking withdrawals from your Solo 401(k) plan.
-You must begin taking the minimum required distribution no later than age 70 1/2.
+You must begin taking the minimum required distribution no later than age 72 (unless you turned 70 1/2 prior to January 1, 2020.
+Then you must start taking your RMD at age 70 1/2).
 There is a 10% early withdrawal penalty for distributions take before age 59 1/2, but exceptions may apply.

 One of the advantages of Solo 401(k) is you can choose to allow a plan loan.
 With a plan loan your investments are liquidated to send you a loan check, so this may limit your ability to meet your retirement goals.
 You also must pay our loan back regularly - at least quarterly.
 You must assess interest on your plan loan and pay that back into your account with each loan repayment too.
 If you do not follow the plan loan rules your loan will be taxable to you and a 10% penalty will apply if you are under age 59 1/2.
 The maximum loan you can take from your Solo 401(k) account is $50,000 or one-half of your account balance, whichever is less.